 Along with the level boosting items above, RuneScape also has its own Constructor's outfit!
 This outfit consists of five pieces: boots, gloves, hat, legs and shirt.
 The full set is untradeable and can be stored in the costume room of your player owned house.

 Each piece of this outfit, gained from playing the Temple Trekking minigame, gives an experience bonus when worn.
-Each piece gives a 1% bonus, the whole set provides a 5% bonus.
+Each piece gives a 1% bonus and the whole set provides a 5% bonus.
 In addition to this outfit, a God Chisel will also give a 1% bonus, for a maximum of 6% when using everything.

 Repairs in the Workshop